Resetting the biological clock by flipping a switch

-Category: Environment Hits: 2The biological clock is present in almost all cells of an organism.
+Category: Environment Hits: 12The biological clock is present in almost all cells of an organism.
 As more and more evidence emerges that clocks in certain organs could be out of sync, there is a need to investigate and reset these clocks locally.
 Scientists from the introduced a light-controlled on/off switch to a kinase inhibitor, which affects clock function.
 This gives them control of the biological clock in cultured cells and explanted tissue.

 Read more https://www.sciencedaily.com/releases/2021/05/210526085055.htm